Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 Religious Tests in Early State Constitutions

 Although the US Constitution prohibits the use of a religious test for public office at the federal level, some early state constitutions required officers to pass religious tests in order to hold state office.
 These tests could be as simple as swearing an oath or affirmation in the name of God, or as detailed as requiring officeholders to affirm or renounce specific Christian doctrines.
-This research examines the language surrounding religious tests in early state constitutions, with a particular eye to the changes in religious tests in the years immediately following 1787.
+Dow's research examines the language surrounding religious tests in early state constitutions, with a particular eye to the changes in religious tests in the years immediately following 1787.

 Student Grace Maxwell in a red sweater.